Disgaea 5

 is a 2015 tactical role-playing video game developed and published by Nippon Ichi Software, and part of the Disgaea series.
 It was initially released for PlayStation 4 in Japan in March 2015, and by NIS America in North America and Europe in October 2015.
-A port for the Nintendo Switch was released in Japan on March 2017, as a launch title for the system, and worldwide on May 2017, under the title Disgaea 5 Complete, containing all DLC content from the original, but no new content.
+A port for the Nintendo Switch was released in Japan in March 2017, as a launch title for the system, and worldwide in May 2017, under the title Disgaea 5 Complete, containing all DLC content from the original, but no new content.
 This version of the game was released on Microsoft Windows through Steam in October 2018, albeit without network compatibility.

 The central story of the game is centered on the idea of "revenge" and takes a darker and more serious direction compared to the previous titles in the series.
 The demon emperor Void Dark devastates numerous Netherworlds after coming to power, with the help of an army of over one million soldiers known as The Lost.
 Following this, the Overlords of the Netherworlds under Void Dark's rule attempt to rise up and take revenge.